TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 * 12.2.
 Please attach the following document:

   * Proof of employment or resignation of the senior executive serving as a unit supervisor or any higher hierarchy in the startup company.

+**Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
 {{< /accordion >}}

 {{< accordion title="Other potential contributors to Taiwan’s science and technology fields." suffix="13." bottomless="true" >}}